MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-B-Regulations-Relating-Money-Finance/chapter-V-Office-Foreign-Assets-Control-Department-Treasury/part-583-Global-Magnitsky-Sanctions-Regulations/subpart-C-General-Definitions/section-583.302.md

 (a) The term *effective date* refers to the effective date of the applicable prohibitions and directives contained in this part as follows:

-(1) With respect to a person listed in the Annex to Executive Order 13818 of December 20, 2017, 12:01 a.m. eastern standard time on December 21, 2017; and
+(1) With respect to a person whose property and interests in property are blocked pursuant to § 583.201(a)(1), 12:01 a.m. eastern standard time on December 21, 2017; and

 (2) With respect to a person whose property and interests in property are otherwise blocked pursuant to § 583.201, the earlier of the date of actual or constructive notice that such person's property and interests in property are blocked.